Arham-ifran/HiklubHireTest/README.md

 `npm install @mui/icons-material --legacy-peer-deps`

 Si tu codesandbox te da problemas para instalar los paquetes y/o ejecutar, puedes hacer un downgrade de react a versión 17

+## Running the client & server

+`npm install`
+Frontend: `npm start`
+Db server on new terminal: `json-server --watch db.json --port 8000`

+Sample users and questions are stored in db.json which will be updated on sign up, sign in and attemp any question